jywu20/Notes/Computer Science/Circuit/HDL.md

 It makes no sense if the RTL generated by HLS is executing one instruction per clock cycle: in this case we're just reinventing (a rather slow) CPU.
 Good RTL has a lot of parallelism.
-It's more like *instruction-level parallelism* and less like multithreading: if two code blocks are independent to each other, then they can be synthesized separately.
+At the level of RTL, besides parallelism between different event listeners i.e. `always` blocks, all parallelisms are instruction-level parallelism: if two code blocks are independent to each other, then they can be synthesized separately.
+In HLS, we can still conceive some parallelism as multithreading.
-Multithreading-like parallelism does exist in loop unrolling: when iterations of a loop are big but largely independent, after they get unrolled, they're synthesized into identical copies of circuits that run like threads.
+Multithreading-like parallelism does exist in loop unrolling: when iterations of a loop are big but largely independent, after they get unrolled, they're synthesized into identical copies of circuits that run like threads, though we can also say that this is instruction-level parallelism after loop unrolling.

 It's often the case that two independent loops are *not* implemented in parallel, possibly because if they are to be implemented in parallel,